frantic0/Jojo/README.txt

 Caution:

-    - To open the "Foo.jucer" files you need "The Introjucer".
+    - To open the ".jucer" files you need "The Introjucer".
     - Tested against MaxSDK-5.1.7 only.
     - Examples for Max 5 and for Mac OS X.